-If you’ve massively underspent during your holiday (or are holidaying in another country afterwards), remember that you aren’t allowed to exit Zimbabwe with cash of more than US $1 000 unless you completed a blue Baggage Declaration Form (47) when you entered the country (see details in this May 2016 article from Zimra).
+If you’ve massively underspent during your holiday (or are holidaying in another country afterwards), remember that you aren’t allowed to exit Zimbabwe with cash of more than US $2000 unless you completed a blue Baggage Declaration Form (47) when you entered the country (see details in this August 2017 article from RBZ).

-To be allowed to take more than US $1 000 out of Zimbabwe, visitors need to do the following: When arriving in Zimbabwe, go to Customs (red route), declare your cash in the blue Form 47 provided, and keep this form safe to display it to officials when departing Zimbabwe.
-(To see details of this form, you can view the PDF online by Googling “Zimra Form 47“.)
+If you do plan on taking more than US $2000 out of Zimbabwe, you will need to do the following: When arriving in Zimbabwe, go to Customs (red route), declare your cash in the blue Form 47 provided, and keep this form safe to display it to officials when departing Zimbabwe.
+(To see details of this form, you can view the PDF online by Googling “Zimra Form 47“).

-If you enter the country with less than US $1 000, you and don’t anticipate taking more than this amount out, then you don’t need to use a special form to declare your cash.
+If you enter the country with less than US $2000, and you don’t anticipate taking more than $2000 amount out the country, then you don’t need to use a special form to declare your cash.
 You can just write the amount of cash in the regular Immigration Declaration Form upon arrival in Zimbabwe.
 Read more: Zimbabwe visa requirements.

 Background: The US Dollar has been the primary currency in Zimbabwe since 2009 when the Zimbabwe Dollar crashed.
 However, due to a number of factors, the US Dollars are becoming scarce.
 In early May 2016 the Reserve Bank of Zimbabwe (RBZ) announced that it would introduce “Bond Notes” to circulate alongside the existing currencies in Zimbabwe.
 As you can imagine, when the RBZ Governor made the announcement about Bond Notes, people panicked and started withdrawing cash in haste.
 As a result of the cash exodus, the banks had to introduce daily withdrawal limits, which fuelled more panic, more cash withdrawals, and more shortage of cash.
-The Zimbabwean has published their take on Bond Notes here, and you can read opinion pieces on the Zimbabwean economy in this Nehanda Radio article and this Daily Maverick article.
-Bond coins have been in use for some time in Zimbabwe, and they are used to give change for amounts less than US $1.
+The Zimbabwean published their take on Bond Notes here, and you can read excellent pieces on the cash situation in this Nehanda Radio article and this Daily Maverick article.
+Bond coins have been in circulation since 2014, and they are used to give change for amounts less than US $1.